moreartyjs/moreartyjs/README.md

 **Morearty** 0.7 series changes:

-* Support React 0.13.
+* Support React 0.13 and Immutable 3.7.
-* Update to Immutable 3.6.
 * Asynchronous rendering is the default, synchronous mode is no longer supported.
 * Support `this.addBindingListener(...)` in components for component lifecycle bounded listeners creation.
 Just listen for changes, all required cleanup is performed in `componentWillUnmount` automatically, if component's `shouldRemoveListeners` method returns true.
-* Meta-binding fixes and improvements.
 * Support `renderOnce` configuration parameter useful to ensure rendering is performed only once.
 Other server rendering corrections.
 * `Context.bootstrap` helper method simplifying application bootstrapping.
 * Support dynamic bindings ([#36](https://github.com/moreartyjs/moreartyjs/issues/36)).